planetrl/planetrl.github.io/draft.md

 ## Recurrent State Space Model

+For planning, we need to evaluate thousands of action sequences at every time step of the agent.
+Therefore, we use a recurrent state-space model (RSSM) that can predict forward purely in latent space, similar to recently proposed models <dt-cite key="karl2016dvbf,buesing2018dssm,doerr2018prssm"></dt-cite>.
+This model can be thought of as a non-linear Kalman filter or sequential VAE.
+Instead of an extensive comparison to prior architectures, we highlight two findings that can guide future designs of dynamics models: our experiments show that both stochastic and deterministic paths in the transition model are crucial for successful planning.
+In this section, we remind the reader of latent state-space models and then describe our dynamics model.

 <div class="figure">
 <img src="assets/fig/rssm.png" style="display: block; width: 100%;"/>
 <figcaption>
-Figure 5: Latent dynamics model designs.
+Figure 4: Latent dynamics model designs.
 In this example, the model observes the first two time steps and predicts the third.
 Circles represent stochastic variables and squares deterministic variables.
 Solid lines denote the generative process and dashed lines the inference model.<br/>
 </figcaption>
 <figcaption>
 (a) Transitions in a recurrent neural network are purely deterministic.
 This